Mary Text-to-Speech

-The Mary Text-to-Speech (TTS) service is a pure Java implementation of a TTS service, which uses the MaryTTS project of DFKI.
+The Mary Text-to-Speech (TTS) service is a pure Java implementation of a TTS service, which uses the MaryTTS (opens new window) project of DFKI.

-While it provides good quality results, it must be noted that it is too heavy-weight for most embedded hardware like Raspberry Pis.
+While it provides good quality results, it must be noted that it is too heavy-weight for most embedded hardware like a Raspberry Pi.
 When using this service, you should be running openHAB on some real server instead.

 There is no need to configure anything for this service.

 MaryTTS comes with three packages voices, one for American English, two for German: